latesc/laslesvpn-landing/README.md

 # LaslesVPN Landing Page

-Welcome to the LaslesVPN Landing Page repository!
-This repository contains the source code for a landing page for a VPN service using the Svelte framework.
+This repository contains the source code for a landing page for a fictional VPN service using the Svelte framework.

 ## Table of Contents